United States Coast and Geodetic Survey: Creation of NOAA

-On October 3, 1970, ESSA was expanded and reorganized to form the National Oceanic and Atmospheric Administration (NOAA), a new component of the Department of Commerce.
+On October 3, 1970, ESSA was abolished and its components were reorganized and merged with those of other U.S. government agencies to form the National Oceanic and Atmospheric Administration (NOAA), a new component of the Department of Commerce.
 The Coast and Geodetic Survey was abolished that day as it merged with other government scientific agencies to form NOAA.
-The Coast and Geodetic Survey's organizational existence lingered until October 9, 1970, when its successor organization, NOAA's National Ocean Survey (NOS), took over its mission, assets, personnel, and responsibilities.

 Legacy

 Under NOAA, the Coast and Geodetic Survey's constituent parts lived on.
-Its geodetic responsibilities were assigned under the NOS to the new National Geodetic Survey, its hydrographic survey duties to the NOS's new Office of Coast Survey, and its ships to the NOS itself, while the ESSA Corps became the new National Oceanic and Atmospheric Administration Commissioned Officer Corps, or "NOAA Corps".
+Its geodetic responsibilities were assigned under NOAA's National Ocean Survey (NOS) to the new National Geodetic Survey, its hydrographic survey duties to the NOS's new Office of Coast Survey, and its ships to the NOS itself, while the ESSA Corps became the new National Oceanic and Atmospheric Administration Commissioned Officer Corps, or "NOAA Corps".
 Via a phased process during 1972 and 1973, the ships of the NOS joined ships temporarily assigned to NOAA's National Marine Fisheries Service or the Environmental Research Laboratories in forming a consolidated and unified NOAA fleet, operated by the National Ocean Survey's Office of Fleet Operations.
 The National Ocean Survey was renamed the National Ocean Service in 1983, and thus the National Ocean Service, National Geodetic Survey, Office of Coast Survey, and NOAA Corps all trace their ancestry to the United States Coast and Geodetic Survey, and the NOAA fleet does in part as well.
 Outside NOAA, the U.S. Department of Commerce's National Institute of Standards and Technology, although long separated from the Coast and Geodetic Survey, traces its ancestry to the Coast and Geodetic Survey's Office of Weights and Measures.